 - 1. The free market allows open competition among companies. - 2.
+Free-market capitalism provides opportunities for poor people to work their way out of poverty. - 3.
+Capitalism also creates INEQUITIES between those who have gained wealth and those who are not able to. - 4.
+Not all businesspeople agree on how to deal with this INEQUITY.

-Free-market capitalism provides opportunities for critical thinking exercise 2-4 STANDARD OF LIVING COMPARISON
+STANDARD OF LIVING COMPARISON

 This exercise asks students to research key economic indicators for a capitalist country, a socialist country, and a communist country.
-(See complete exercise on page 2.76 of this manual.)
+(See the complete exercise on page 2.74 of this manual.)

-PPT 2-29 Free Market Benefits and Limitations
+PPT 2-28 Free Market Benefits and